Provisional Irish Republican Army: Political ideology

 The IRA's goal was an all-Ireland democratic socialist republic.
 Richard English, a professor at Queen's University Belfast, writes that while the IRA's adherence to socialist goals has varied according to time and place, radical ideas, specifically socialist ones, were a key part of IRA thinking.
 Former IRA volunteer Tommy McKearney states that while the IRA's goal was a socialist republic, there was no coherent analysis or understanding of socialism itself, other than an idea that the details would be worked out following an IRA victory.
 This was in contrast to the Official IRA and the Irish National Liberation Army, both of which adopted clearly defined Marxist positions.
 Similarly, the Northern Ireland left-wing politician Eamonn McCann has remarked that the Provisional IRA was considered a non-socialist IRA compared to the Official IRA.

 During the 1980s, the IRA's commitment to socialism became more solidified as IRA prisoners began to engage with works of political and Marxist theory by authors such as Frantz Fanon, Che Guevara, Antonio Gramsci, Ho-Chi Minh, and General Giap.
 Members felt that an Irish version of the Tet Offensive could possibly be the key to victory against the British, pending on the arrival of weapons secured from Libya.
 However, this never came to pass, and the fall of the Berlin wall in 1989 brought a dogmatic commitment to socialism back into question, as possible socialist allies in Eastern Europe wilted away.
 In the years that followed, IRA prisoners began to look towards South African politics and the example being set by the African National Congress.
 Many of the imprisoned IRA members saw parallels between their own struggle and that of Nelson Mandela and were encouraged by Mandela's use of compromise following his ascent to power in South Africa to consider compromise themselves.

-The Provisionals considered their campaign to be a continuation of events such as the Irish revolutionary period of 1916–1923, with IRA leader Ruairí Ó Brádaigh describing their campaign as "the current phase of the age-old Irish republican struggle".
+The IRA considered their campaign to be a continuation of events such as the Irish revolutionary period of 1916–1923, with IRA leader Ruairí Ó Brádaigh describing their campaign as "the current phase of the age-old Irish republican struggle".